Optical Flow Algorithms Overview

 Normal optical flow VS Object flow

 Dense VS Sparse: A major differentiation needs to be done between flow algorithms.
 A first category is called “dense”.
-It refers to the target of the optical flow data.
-In the “dense” case, the flow is computed locally only from the neighborhood of the events.
-Each event participates directly to the computation of the flow and similarly, each pixel of the sensor is susceptible to have an estimated flow value.
-In practice, it comes down to considering the flow along the normal of the edge.
-By opposition, some algorithms can compute the optical flow of objects and this give a full motion and not only a normal one.
-This is the case of the SparseOpticalFlow one.
+It refers to the density of the expected output of the flow algorithm.
+In the “dense” case, each event participates directly to the computation of the flow and similarly, each pixel of the sensor is susceptible to have an estimated flow value.
+It is dense with respect to the event stream.
+On the other hand, a sparse algorithm will not necessarily produce a flow estimation for each incoming event but might do intermediate processing and produce optical flow data only for bigger data structures such as clusters.

-Model-based VS Machine Learning-based: The optical flow can be computed explicitly from the physical equations describing the movement of an object.
-This is done by Model-based approaches.
+Conventional VS Machine Learning: The optical flow can be computed explicitly from the physical equations describing the movement of an object.
+This is done by conventional approaches.
 On the contrary, Machine Learning models can also learn to estimate the flow from adequate training data.
 Typically this data is simulated in an engine and thus provides a “perfect” optical flow ground truth derived from the movement provided to the moving objects on the simulation.

 Summary of Model-based Flow Algorithms